NetherlandsOfficial Name: Kingdom of the Netherlands

 - Driving is on the right side of the road, as in the United States.

-- Speed limits are strictly enforced via radar.
-Traffic cameras are common throughout the Netherlands and you could receive a ticket for traveling even 2-5 km/h over the limit.
+- Speed limits are strictly enforced by radar.
+Traffic cameras are common throughout the Netherlands and it is possible to receive a ticket for traveling even 2-5 km/h over the limit.
 Different limits may apply to certain hours of the day, as posted.

-- Drivers must yield the right-of-way to drivers and bicyclists coming from the right at intersections or traffic circles unless otherwise posted.
+- Drivers must yield the right-of-way to vehicles and bicyclists coming from the right at intersections or traffic circles unless otherwise posted.

 - The maximum allowable blood-alcohol content in the Netherlands is 0.05 percent.

-- Use of cellular telephones while driving without the use of a hands-free device is prohibited, and is punishable by severe fines.
+- Use of cellular telephones for talking or texting while driving without the use of a hands-free device is prohibited, and is punishable by significant fines.

-- Bicyclists and pedestrians should be particularly cautious during the winter months, when paths, roads, and especially bridges can be icy and extremely slippery.
+- Bicyclists and pedestrians should be particularly cautious during the winter months, when paths, roads, and especially bridges can become icy and extremely slippery.

 Public Transportation: Rail is often a convenient alternative to driving, particularly in the areas around Amsterdam, The Hague, and Rotterdam, where road congestion is frequent.
-Rail network information is available online.
-It is relatively safe to travel by road from city to city, compared to some other European countries.
+Rail network information is available at http://www.ns.nl/en.
+It is relatively safe to travel by rail from city to city, compared to some other European countries.

 Taxi service in the Netherlands is safe but expensive.
 Trams and buses are both convenient and economical, but are often frequented by pickpockets.